MicrosoftDocs/bot-docs/articles/includes/snippet-deploy-considerations.md

 ### Verify application settings

-Before you deploy your bot to the cloud, you must ensure that its application settings are correct.
+For your bot to function properly in the cloud, you must ensure that its application settings are correct.
 If you've already [registered](~/portal-register-bot.md) your bot with the Bot Framework, update the Microsoft App Id and Microsoft App Password values in your application's configuration settings as part of the deployment process.